-Life insurance policies are purchased by licensed viatical settlement provider companies who are interested in buying a variety of assets to balance their overall investment portfolios.
-Most provider companies work exclusively with large institutional investors such as banks and pension funds.
+Life insurance policies are typically purchased by viatical settlement provider companies who are interested in buying a variety of assets to balance their overall investment portfolios.
+Most provider companies work with large institutional investors such as banks and pension funds.

 How long will it take to get the funds from my policy?

 Depending on your state’s laws, funds are typically released from escrow within 72 hours of the buyer’s receipt of confirmation of change of ownership and beneficiary rights from the insurance company.

 Will I have to pay any premiums after my policy is sold?

 No. Once the policy is sold, you will have no future premium obligations whatsoever.

 There are no out of pocket costs when you work with us and you have no obligation to sell your policy or to accept any offer.
 A third party escrow company is typically used to disburse the funds.

 In most states you have 15 days (in some states up to 30 days) after the receipt of the proceeds to change your mind.

 Why should I work with a viatical settlement broker?

 We strongly recommend working with a licensed viatical settlement broker rather than directly with a buyer.
 As a broker, we will shop your policy to more than 30 licensed buyers and provide you with several offers to choose from.
 This competitive bidding process means that you will get the most for your policy.
 And unlike direct buyers, we are able to provide you with access to multiple offers and funding choices.